Last Updated On:

 Image via Statista

-To understand this better, let’s chalk out the objectives of both.
+To understand this better, let’s chalk out the objectives of both SEO and content marketing.

 People, typically, use SEO techniques to:

 - Optimize their site around keywords relevant to their businesses

 - Gain new, valuable, and credible backlinks from high authority web domains

 Their main goal behind doing so is to:

 - Improve their SERP rankings for certain keywords